AdamSobieski/Narratology/Content/Page1.md

 ## Communication and Question-answering

-While `IHasSemanticModel<,>` provides a model which could be queried or otherwise inspected, an interface can be created for a second variety of presenting prompts or questions to systems, one where state changes are expected of systems when responding.
+While `IHasModel<,>` provides a model which could be queried or otherwise inspected, an interface can be created for a second variety of presenting prompts or questions to systems, one where state changes are expected of systems when responding.

 ```cs
 public interface ICommunicator<TSelf, in TInput, TOutput>